 Smoking is prohibited in all facilities owned or leased by the University of Minnesota.
-Smoking is also prohibited within 25 feet of the exterior entrances to University owned facilities or facilities fully leased to the University.
+Smoking is also prohibited within 25 feet of the exterior entrances to University owned facilities on the Morris campus or facilities fully leased to the University of Minnesota Morris.

 Smoking will be permitted in University facilities in these situations:

 - Peer reviewed, approved scientific studies related to the health effects of smoking, sanctioned and formally approved by the University.

 - Theatrical productions approved by the University and where actors and actresses are permitted to smoke as part of the theatrical performance.
 Notice of smoking in a performance must be given to patrons in advance and will be included in the performance programs.